dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-to calculate the *currently* visible todos based on all the todos from the Redux `store` and the *current* `visibilityFilter` from the Redux `store` `state` and I'm specifying the *behaviour* as well
+to calculate the *currently* visible todos based on all the todos from the Redux `store` and the *current* `visibilityFilter` from the Redux `store` `state` and I'm specifying the *behavior* as well
 I'm saying that when the todo is *clicked* we should dispatch an `action` with `type: 'TOGGLE_TODO'` and the `id` of the todo being clicked.
-All "*Container*" Components are similar their job is to *connect* a "*Presentational*" Component to the Redux `store` and specify the data and the behaviour that it needs.
+All "*Container*" Components are similar their job is to *connect* a "*Presentational*" Component to the Redux `store` and specify the data and the behavior that it needs.

 ```js